amit17133129/Kubernetes-Series/Namespaces&Contexts/README.md

 After creating your own context, you can view using `kubectl config view` and you have to update the current-context in the config file.
 So using commands we can also do so.
 Just type `kubectl config use-context __context__name__`.
 You can refer this command `kubectl config  use-context k8s-series-context`.

+Now after being in the context which you have selected if check in which context you are using this command `kubectl config get-contexts` then you will get the following output.

 ```
 CURRENT   NAME                          CLUSTER      AUTHINFO           NAMESPACE
           kubernetes-admin@kubernetes   kubernetes   kubernetes-admin